kenybapin/docker-flask-api/README.md

 ## Setup

-Download this releases then build and run in Docker locally
+Download this release then build and run it in docker locally
 ```bash
 git clone https://github.com/kenybapin/docker-flask-api.git
 cd docker-flask-api